Digital Advertising Terminology You Need to Know

 These are adverts that appear before, during, and after the content that you want to access.
 They have become the scourge of digital advertising, and people will now happily pay a monthly subscription to YouTube Red to avoid having to see an interstitial ad.
 They are the digital equivalent of commercial breaks on television.
 However, they make the page load more slowly, they interrupt the natural flow of the reader, and they can often take longer to view than the actual content the user was looking for.

 Be very careful with your use of interstitial ads; it’s a digital mistake that can do a lot of damage to your brand.

 You will come across these acronyms daily if you’re doing online media buys.
 The CP in each one stands for “Cost Per…” and is going to determine what you’re paying for the online campaign you’re about to launch.

 CPC is Cost Per Click.
 This is how much you will pay every time someone clicks on your ad.
 CPM, on the other hand, is a cost to serve ads, and is the amount you will pay to serve 1,000 ad impressions to the audience.

-CPL is Cost Per Lead, and is how much you pay for each click that turns into a qualified lead.
-Your most expensive of them all will most likely by CPA, or Cost Per Acquisition.
-This is most akin to your ROI, or Return On Investment.
+CPL is Cost Per Lead and is how much you pay for each click that turns into a qualified lead.
+Your most expensive of them all will most likely by CPA or Cost Per Acquisition.
+It is most akin to your ROI, or Return On Investment.
 The CPA is determined by dividing the number of new customers you get into the cost of your digital campaign.
-If you spend $10,000 on the digital buy, and get 100 new customers, then your CPA is $100.
+If you spend $10,000 on the digital buy and get 100 new customers, then your CPA is $100.